William Wilkinson (cricketer, born 1857)

-William Camac Wilkinson (15 September 1857 – 2 February 1946) was an Australian born first-class cricketer active 1881–99 who played twice for Middlesex in 1881 and 1882.
-He played four times for the Australian tour of 1878.
-He was born in Sydney, studied in Australia and London, England, becoming a noted physician and lecturer, and died in Virginia Water, Surrey, England.
+William Camac Wilkinson (15 September 1857 – 2 February 1946) was an Australian-born cricketer and doctor.
+He was a first-class cricketer active 1881–99, who played twice for Middlesex.
+He was a physician in Sydney and later London, England, where he died.

+Early life and education

+William Camac Wilkinson was born in Sydney, Australia, on 15 September 1857.
+He was the eldest of seven children of London born barrister and judge William Hattam Wilkinson (15 February 1831 – 25 September 1908) and Elizabeth Sibyl Milligan (20 November 1828 – 7 January 1902) who emigrated to Australia in the year of their marriage, 1852.
+Wilkinson's three brothers all became solicitors.

+He studied in Australia and London, England, becoming a noted physician and lecturer.

+Cricket

+Wilkinson played four times for the Australian tour of 1878.

+He played twice for Middlesex, in 1881 and 1882.

 He played in eight first-class matches as a right-handed batsman, scoring 189 runs with a highest score of 52; as a right-arm medium pace bowler, taking eight wickets with a best performance of four for 49.

 Professional life

-He was a physician in Sydney becoming lecturer in pathology (1884–1901) then medicine (1901–1910) at the University of Sydney before moving to London, where he became a Harley Street specialist in 1910.
-He was a Fellow of the Royal College of Physicians.
-He was a leading specialist in the treatment of tuberculosis.
+Wilkinson was a physician in Sydney, becoming lecturer in pathology (1884–1901) and then medicine (1901–1910) at the University of Sydney.
+He moved to London, where he became a Harley Street specialist in 1910.
+He was a Fellow of the Royal College of Physicians, and a leading specialist in the treatment of tuberculosis.